ElMassimo/js_from_routes/README.md

 controller, and add a cache key based on the routes to avoid rewriting the file if the route definition hasn't changed.

-When the Webpack development server is running, it detects when a new file is generated, automatically triggering a new build, which can now use the generated request methods or path helpers 😃
+When the Vite.js or Webpack development server is running, it detects when a new file is generated, automatically triggering a new build, which can now use the generated request methods or path helpers 😃

 ### Take this idea 💡